mcampo84/teleport_challenge/README.md

 2. Client Authentication (middleware) - set client ID in context
 3. Client Authorization
    1. For `start` ensure the client ID is permitted to execute the job they've requested
-   2. For `stop`, `status` and `stream` commands, ensure the PID belongs to the client
+   2. For `stop`, `status` and `stream` commands, ensure the UUID belongs to the client
 4. `start`
    1. Using goroutine, start the requested process & capture the PID
+      1. Generate a UUID and assign it to the job
-      1. Begin capturing output in a buffer dedicated to the PID
+      2. Begin capturing output in a buffer dedicated to the job
-      2. Assign the PID to a cgroup using a hard-coded mapping
+      3. Assign the job to a cgroup using a hard-coded mapping
-      3. Map the PID to the client ID to ensure only this client may access the process
+      4. Map the job UUID to the client ID to ensure only this client may access the process
-      4. Return the PID
+      5. Return the UUID
 5. `stop`
    1. Stop the job
    2. Close the job's output buffer
-   3. Unset the PID in the ownership map
+   3. Unset the UUID in the ownership map
    4. Return a success/error message
 6. `status`
    1. Return the job's status